 Unitarian Universalists believe that we are better together.
 When we come together, we can create change, nurture our spirits and learn new things.
 Our faith offers many opportunities to gather amongst peers and in multigenerational community alike.
-From local to international, you can find an event that's right for you.
-For even more events, check out Events and Opportunities on Blue Boat Blog.

 Thousands of UUs gather every year at General Assembly.
 Youth and young adults are vital members of the GA community.
-Scholarship and grant opportunities are available for both youth and young adults (PDF).

 YA@GA hosts programs and events for young adults of all backgrounds to network, worship, and build inclusive community as participants in the larger GA community.
-Learn about the opportunities for young adults to participate at GA in our Frequently Asked Questions.

 Formerly Multicultural Leadership School, Thrive Young Adult and Thrive Youth bring together Unitarian Universalist young people of color (People of African Descent, Caribbean, Native/American Indian, Asian and Pacific Islander, Latina/o and Hispanic, Middle Eastern/Arab, and Multiracial) to deepen their faith, nourish their spirits, and build critical skills for leadership in the face of our uncertain, broken and beautiful world.